VolumeGraphics/havocompare/README.md

 ## Changelog

 ### 0.1.4
+- Add multiple includes and excludes - warning, this will break yamls from 0.1.3 and earlier
 - Remove all `unwrap` and `expect` in the library code in favor of correct error propagation
 - Add preprocessing options for CSV files
 - Refined readme.md